omegat-org/plugin-skeleton/README.md

-# OmegaT plugin development skelton
+# OmegaT plugin development skeleton

 ## Where you should change?